Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/Web-Gateway-Sandbox/README.md

 [1.0.0](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/blob/main/Web-Gateway-Sandbox/Dockerfile)

 ## Image Variants
-The only supported image at this time is an Alpine implementation using [nginx](https://hub.docker.com/_/nginx).
+The only supported image at this time is an Alpine-based implementation using [nginx](https://hub.docker.com/_/nginx).

 `edfialliance/ods-api-web-gateway-sandbox:<version>`